 - These muscles can only be seen either in lizards or in humans with developmental defects and are absent in healthy adults.

 - About 30 muscles of this type present in both hands and feet were registered on the scans of the embryos at about 7 weeks of gestation.

 - With time, these muscles either are fused or wholly disappear by the 13 weeks of gestation.

 This is the first time these muscles were found during embryonic development.
-This discovery may further the specialist’s understanding of the nature of congenital muscle problems that are seen at the later development stages and at birth.
+This discovery may further the specialist’s understanding of congenital muscle problems seen at the later development stages and birth.
 It is also another piece of proof that evolution is indeed real.

 A secret capillary: a new type of blood vessel discovered in our long bones